-BLSW planted four cutblocks.
-BLSW did not conduct any other silviculture activities or have any obligations due during the audit period.
-Auditors sampled all four planted cutblocks.
+639881 BC site prepared one cutblock, which was sampled.
+It did not conduct any other silviculture activities nor have any obligations due during the audit period.

 Fire Protection

 There were no active operations during the audit.
 Auditors did not audit fire preparedness.